11 Interesting Animals in Guatemala- You might not know about

 Did You Know?
 The Rarest Animal in Guatemala Jackson’s climbing salamander is also is the nation’s rarest critter.

 Rat Brown Rats are one of the best-known and most common animals in the world.
 They are the second most successful mammal in the world.
-In Guatemala, just as the rest of the Countries of the world, they are mostly found in populated areas.
+In Guatemala, just as the rest of the Countries of the world, these amazing animals live are mostly found in populated areas.

 Common Black Hawk